Written by: Martina Álvarez

 I don’t wear tampons, so I usually jump in the water in a wetsuit but nothing else, so a lot of blood goes into the water.
 It’s a really nice natural feeling.

-If somebody asked you if they are safe to dive with sharks during these days, what would you say?
+What would you say if somebody asked you if they were safe to dive with sharks while menstruating?

-Period blood and nose bleeds have never made a difference on any sharks dives I’ve been on in my life.
+Period blood and nose bleeds have never made a difference on any shark dives I’ve been on in my life.
 There is a lot of stigma around sharks and blood.
-However sharks don’t react to blood as much as they do the specific chemicals in fish blood.
-When it comes to human blood, they don’t turn into blood thirsty killers at the smell of it.
-What sharks will pick up on from an injured human, is actually a stronger electrical impulse going through the water from our heart beat because the tear in our skin no longer acts as an insulator.
+However, sharks don’t react to blood as much as they do the specific chemicals in fish blood.
+When it comes to human blood, they don’t turn into bloodthirsty killers at the smell of it.
+What sharks will pick up on from an injured human is actually a stronger electrical impulse going through the water from our heartbeat because the tear in our skin no longer acts as an insulator.

-Why is it so important to end this fear about sharks?
+Why is it so important to end this fear of sharks?

-Fear is a dangerous thing, when it comes to sharks, fear is actually responsible for a lot of the legislation that opens them to exploitation and hides them from the public eye.
+Fear is dangerous, and when it comes to sharks, fear is responsible for a lot of the legislation that opens them to exploitation and hides them from the public eye.
 We don’t defend sharks anywhere nearly as much as we do dolphins and whales.

 How is your connection with sharks as a woman?

-Sharks are a very instinctive animal, basing a lot of their survival and hunting off the electricity and energy they feel in the water, they can tell an aggressive or nervous human from a calm one.
-I think as a woman, they feel a lot more comfortable around us at times.
+Sharks are very instinctive animals, basing a lot of their survival and hunting off the electricity and energy they feel in the water.
+Sharks can tell an aggressive or nervous human from a calm one.
+I think, as a woman, they feel a lot more comfortable around us sometimes.

 What has been your best moment with a shark?